tamalCodes/Literally-Learning/javascript/JS_Functions_Callback.md

 - In impure functions, the state can be modified to use the parent variable and call for the function compiling.

-# What is a callback function ?
+# What is a callback  ?

-A callback function is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.
+A callback  is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.
 This kinda gives us the abilty to make javascript work in an asynchronous manner.

 ```js
 setTimeout(function() {